 If your main reason for installing a battery is to lower your energy costs, we strongly recommend that you get at least three quotes of roughly the same system size and functionality.

-Make sure the installer is an A Grade electrician, Clean Energy Council (CEC) Accredited with Battery Endorsement, and that the company is a Solar Victoria Authorised Solar Retailer.
+Make sure the installer is an A Grade electrician, holds accreditation with battery endorsement, and that the company is a Solar Victoria Authorised Solar Retailer.

 What else should you consider?